jspears/bobamo/Readme.md

 is now uder the js/super/ designation.

 ## Override
-Mojaba uses express.static to first look for a static version of the file.
+Bobamo uses express.static to first look for a static version of the file.
 If it finds it, it returns it.
 This allows for easy modification of existing code.
 Just put it in the corresponding public/ directory and it will be returned instead of the scaffolding.

 ## Why?
-What makes Mojaba different, than railwayjs, rails, grails, roo...
+What makes Bobamo different, than railwayjs, rails, grails, roo...

 * No scaffolding commands.
 Because the infrastructure is built at runtime, through intraspection of the Mongoose Model, no scaffolding required.
-* Extendable, as features get added to Mojaba you can benefit from them without loosing what you have.
+* Extendable, as features get added to Bobamo you can benefit from them without loosing what you have.
 See the subclassing up top.
 It should make it easier to use the parts you want and skip the parts you don't.
 * Single language.
 No more writing server side in Ruby/PHP/Java and client side in javascript, its all javascript so less context switches, easier to share code between client/server.